MortalKommit/DE06_devops_pipeline/README.md

 Users are prompted for input only while remoting to the the machine via SSH and for providing the Personal Access Token(PAT).

-As a pre-requisite of running this script, a service connection using the Azure Resource Manager Service Principal, a PAT, and an agent pool called `vmAgentPool` need to be created This script can be run with the command
+As a pre-requisite of running this script, a service connection using the Azure Resource Manager Service Principal, a PAT, and an agent pool called `vmAgentPool` need to be created.
+A resource group named `Azuredevops` must also exist.
+This script can be run with the command
 ```
 bash configure_vm_agent.sh